kachhy/Chess-Game-Analysis/README.md

 This is a very WIP feature that allows for the estimation of game performance purely by accuracy against a the computer.
 Assuming that you are analyzing with a strong engine, the maximum "Elo" should be around 3500-3600 with 100% accuracy.
 This is not a measure of the rating that you are on any platform/OTB organization in any way.
 This is simply how well you performed relative to your opponent in a single game.
-As of now, this model is generated from ~16.6m Lichess games ([Lichess Database](https://database.lichess.org)) across many rating levels.
+As of now, this quadratic model is generated from ~16.6m Lichess games ([Lichess Database](https://database.lichess.org)) across many rating levels.
 In the future, I intend to add more factors, such as number of blunders and mistakes to determine a better performance rating (for example if you accidentally blunder mate in 1 in a game that you were playing well in before).
+Included you should also find a model.json, which are the points that have been used to generate the trendline equation.
-This feature is in no way based upon the rating present in the original PGN.
+#### This feature is in no way based upon the rating present in the original PGN.

 ## Planned features
 1. Support for "brilliant" moves